clouddatastack/clouddatastack.com/docs/_sources/index.rst.txt

 Cloud Data Stack
 ============================

-I specialise in building custom cloud-native, future-proofed data platforms for enterprises.
+I specialize in building custom cloud-native, future-proofed data platforms for enterprises.

 Preparing you for the AI era, I help you build strong foundations and radically improve maturity of your data and MLOps infrastructure to give you a competitive edge and a maximum return on investment.